 Selection Day Information

-The selection day will be held over 1-day at UKSA in Cowes either on the 9thor 10th March 2021
+The selection days will be held at UKSA in Cowes on the:

 - STCW Basic Safety Courses: Personal Survival Techniques, Firefighting and Fire Prevention, Emergency First Aid, Personal Safety and Social Responsibilities

 - STCW Navigational Watch Rating Certificate (incl.
 6 months statutory sea time)

 - MCAAuxiliary Engine Course (AEC) Parts 1&2